JakeDavisCodes/mystitron/devLog.md

 ### Day 11
 I have some extra time this morning to get in some work, I'm going to get in some of the basic routes including Signin / SignUp.

+### Day 12
+I wasnt able to code today but made some more applications.